nazmulidris/developerlife.com/_posts/2018-08-16-algorithms-in-kotlin-5.md

 Here's code in Kotlin that describes undirected graphs with an adjacency list to represent the edges.
 For more info, checkout this [website](https://www.geeksforgeeks.org/graph-and-its-representations/).
-The adjacency list is stored in a `MutableMap`, which holds a `LinkedList` of nodes.
+The adjacency list is stored in a `MutableMap`, which holds a `HashSet` of nodes.
+We use a `HashSet` instead of `LinkedHashSet` because the order of insertion doesn't really matter.
+This is also why we don't use `TreeSet`, since the edges don't need to be sorted.
 A node / vertex in this graph can be of any class (`T`).

 Here's an image of an undirected graph.